 In 2016, the Elders at the Tsleil-Waututh Nation begun a new weaving project with Squamish artist Tracy Williams, building on their knowledge of weaving practices and natural dyes.
 From 2018-2019 they continued building their weaving skills with mixed media Semiahmoo artist Roxanne Charles.
 For 2019-20, the group begun a new weaving and puppetry project with Marcie Baker, Sharon Bayly and Michelle Olson, and are currently on pause.

-For more information about the Arts and Health Elder’s group at the Tsleil-Waututh Nation, please contact Jen Thomas.
+For more information about the Arts & Health Elder’s group at the Tsleil-Waututh Nation, please contact Calvin Hunt.

 Tsleil-Waututh Nation Cultural and Recreation Centre

 “The intention behind gift giving is to share the community and Nation’s wealth with guests, honouring the presence of people who come to witness any work that takes place and the travel and time commitments it took to get there.
 Gifting and giveaways acknowledge that a guest’s presence is important and that the community has taken time to host properly.
 It also calls on the person accepting the gift to recall and be willing to speak to others that what they witnessed at the event, and that it was done in a culturally appropriate manner.”